 A formal request for Fair Trading to assist in the dispute resolution may be made by the consumer or the trader - but both parties need to agree to the attempt at resolution.

-Builders, developers, owner–builders and tradespeople must warrant that, amongst other things, their work has been performed in a proper and workmanlike manner.
+Builders, developers, owner–builders and tradespeople must warrant that, amongst other things, their work has been performed with due care and skill.
 By law a home owner, or subsequent purchaser, has the right to enforce these warranties within certain time periods after the work was completed.

-From 1 February 2012, the statutory warranty period is 6 years for structural defects and 2 years for non–structural defects.
+For contracts signed on or after 1 February 2012, the statutory warranty period was 6 years for structural defects and 2 years for non–structural defects.
+For contracts signed on or after 15 January 2015 the statutory warranty period for major defects is 6 years and 2 years for all other defects.
 If the loss becomes apparent in the last 6 months of the statutory warranty period then the home owner has a further 6 months from becoming aware of the loss to enforce the statutory warranty.

-Prior to 1 February 2012, the statutory warranty period was 7 years for structural and non-structural building work defects.
+For contracts entered into before 1 February 2012, the statutory warranty period was 7 years for all building work defects.

 If the building work that is the subject of your dispute is nearing the end of the statutory warranty period and you are still seeking compensation or rectification of the work, then you should lodge an application with the NSW Civil and Administrative Tribunal.
 If you lodge an application outside the statutory warranty period the Tribunal may not be able to deal with your application.